Lennox Bridge, Glenbrook: Description

 Lennox Bridge spans the deep gully of Lapstone Creek at the head of the steepest part of Mitchell's Pass.
 The foundations are on bedrock, with the water running through a channel cut by Lennox's convicts in the bed of the creek.
 The bridge is quite small, with a span of only 20 ft.
 The single arch is built of ashlared stone blocks mortared together.
 The arch on the south side has a keystone bearing the inscription "DAVID LENNOX", on the north side, "AD 1833", the packing of the bridge to either hand of the main ashlared section is of coursed rubble revetments, making the total length of the bridge carriageway of almost 47 ft.
 The stone parapets are laid above a projecting plinth which begins just above the keystones.
 The area between the curve of the arch and the horizontal carriageway was packed with small rubble stone.

 There was originally a damp-proof lime-mortar course above the vaulting, but this, together with most of the packing, was removed when the bridge was stripped back to the arch in 1976.
 During these repairs new concrete supports were inserted to bear the weight of a new carriageway utilising steel girders to take the traffic then still using Mitchell's Pass.
-These changes arc not visible, but the insertion of new blocks of stone and repairs to existing blocks on the main arch are legible.
+These changes are not visible, but the insertion of new blocks of stone and repairs to existing blocks on the main arch are legible.
 The original stone-cut channel for the creek still exists but is obscured by a concrete channel poured within Lennox's work during the 1976 repairs.
 Since Mitchell's Pass ceased to take the heavy traffic over the Blue Mountains, via the former Knapsack Railway Viaduct, the road is now one-way only downhill from Lennox Bridge and the traffic is largely for tourist purposes.
 There is a small amount of car-parking space beside the bridge and a concrete stairwell and path down to the creek on the west side.
 The visitor can safely walk under the bridge obtain the most attractive views.